JavaTheNutt/web_app_dev_project_backend/README.md

 access to a true *NIX system to test if this method works on those, I kept my orignal scripts, which can be run by the same names but with `:nix` as a suffix.
 For example: `npm run test:nix` or `npm run unit:nix`.

 ### Unit tests
 The unit tests test each function in absolute isolation.
 Each test tests a single function and all other function calls are stubbed.
-This section has the highest coverage, since I can have stubbed functions return errors which currently are very difficult to emulate at a higher level.
+This section has the highest coverage, since I can have stubbed functions return errors which currently are very difficult to emulate at a higher level, or may not currently be thrown until more higher level functions are added.

         $ npm run unit